 - Chair of the Institute of Physics High Energy Particle Physics Group Committee.

 - Chair of the Scientific Organising Committee for the PhyStat-ν workshop on Statistical Issues in Neutrino Physics, held at the end of May 2016 at the Institute for the Physics and Mathematics of the Universe, in Kashiwa, Japan.
+The next workshop in this series will be at CERN from the 23rd of January 2019.

 - Member of the Organising Committee for the Neutrino conference in 2016, after Neutrino 2014 in Boston and Neutrino 2012 in Kyoto.
 Having followed me around the world, the 27th edition of the International Conference on Neutrino Physics and Astrophysics was held at Imperial College London in July 2016.